Introduction to referencing

 Library study skills support

-There are a number of ways you can get support from the library, such as talking to us at helpdesks, using our online chat service, booking 1:1s or attending workshops.
+There are lots of ways you can get support from the Library.
+You can talk to us at helpdesks, use our online chat service, attend a workshop, or book a study skills one-to-one appointment.

 Library study skills supportYou may also be interested in